armaxri/vscode-action-group-executer/README.md

 * Added commando to kill all processes running at the moment.
 * Select processes via command and kill them.
 * Select processes via command and send some input.
+* Added send some input to the process behind the selected document.

 ### 0.0.8